-- When you have completed all of your sanctions and have collected the necessary documentation to prove this, mail all documents (originals only) in a single envelope to: Office for Student Conflict Resolution, 300 Turner Student Services Building, 610 E. John St., Champaign, IL 61820.
+- When you have completed all of your sanctions and have collected the necessary documentation to prove this, you should either (1) email all documents to email@example.com, or (2) mail all documents in a single envelope to: Office for Student Conflict Resolution, 300 Turner Student Services Building, 610 E. John St., Champaign, IL 61820.
 (Note: Drug test results must be sent directly from the testing agency.)
-These documents will not be returned to you, so please make copies for your records.
+These documents will not be returned to you, so please retain copies for your records.

 - When you are ready to submit your petition materials to the Office for Student Conflict Resolution, contact your college office to inform them that you are petitioning the disciplinary subcommittee for permission to pursue readmission and find out what else you may need to do before your college will allow you to register for classes.